jeyben/testing-sample/mutation-testing.md

 **Report**
 ![Mutation coverage with incomplete assertions](/report-images/test_assertions_mutation_coverage_failing.png)

-### Example 3 - shows (wrongfully) no weakness around an assertion
+### Example 3 - shows no sign og weakness in the test coverage
 **code**
-This test will provide 100% line coverage, but show that nothing was detected during the mutation tests:
+This test will provide 100% line coverage, but show that nothing was detected during the mutation tests.
+That could wrongfully lead to the empression that the implementation correct and fault tolerant:
 ``` java
 /**
  * Will provide 100% line coverage, and 100% mutation coverage, but still lack the assertion that shows